Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/_index.md

 title: "About File  exits"
 linkTitle: "File exit"
 weight: 300
---- This sub- book describes a file exit and how to use this exit.
+---This sub-book describes a file exit and how to use this exit.

 The file exit task enables you to take control at various stages in a file transfer.
 Nine topics in this section describe the stages in a file transfer.
 These are: